Level 3: Core to Pre-Existing Tools or Inside Boundary

 ParentCommandLine (Sysmon)

-Built into the tool to identify different functionalities, be called by a tool or scripts, or called by an interactive sessions with a user
+Built into the tool to identify different functionalities, be called by a tool or scripts, or be called by an interactive sessions with a user.

-Change the tool or configuration which has different command-line arguments
+Change the tool or configuration that has different command-line arguments.

 OriginalFileName (Sysmon)

-Use a tool with a different filename, or edit PE header
+Use a tool with a different filename or edit the PE header

 Signatures